Can You Recycle Wine Bottles? Here’s the Truth

 Wine bottles possess many qualities that make them perfect for recycling.
 Because of the requirements of wine, the glass used for wine bottles is much thicker, sturdier, and more durable than the glass used for other bottles.
 That makes it easier to keep intact, sort by color, and recycle.

-And let’s not forget about all the energy and materials needed to produce and transport high-quality bottles in the first place.
-It’s a real waste of resources to let something of such high cost in value end up being dumped – especially, when it could easily be transformed into a new product.
+And let’s not forget the energy and materials needed to produce and transport high-quality bottles in the first place.
+It’s a real waste of resources to let something of such high value and cost be dumped – especially when it could easily be transformed into a new product.

 But a mystery remains: Why would the bottle I placed in my curbside recycling bin end up in a landfill and not a recycling facility, waiting its turn to become a new item?